-Here are pictures of all the lighthouses I’ve come across on my coastal walk.
-Click on the picture to go to an external page with more information.
+Here are all the lighthouses I’ve come across on my coastal walk.
+Click on the picture to find out more about each one.

-The Beach Lighthouse (also known as the Lower Light) is a 13m tall sandstone lighthouse situated in Fleetwood.
-The Lower Light stands on Fleetwood sea front and was built with its counterpart—the Upper Light, or Pharos Lighthouse— to provide a navigational guide to shipping entering the Wyre estuary.
+The Beach Lighthouse (also known as the Lower Light) is a 13m tall sandstone lighthouse in Fleetwood.
+The Lower Light stands on the sea front and was built with its counterpart, the Pharos Lighthouse, to provide a navigational guide to shipping entering the Wyre estuary.
 Together the lights provide a leading line when the Pharos Light is directly above that of the Lower Light.

 Plover Scar Lighthouse

 The Plover Scar Lighthouse was built in 1847, as the lower light of a pair of leading lights.
 In March 2016, the lighthouse was badly damaged when it was struck by a passing ship, which was navigating its way at night to Glasson Docks.
 The upper section of stone wall was nudged a foot off-centre and metal strengthening bands around the lighthouse snapped.